-- 1. Wi-Fi Protected Setup (WPS): Enabled or Disabled. - Personal Identification Number (PIN) Method: In this method, a wireless client wishing to access your network must supply a 4- or 8-digit PIN to the Router.
-After clicking "Enroll", you must start the WPS handshaking procedure from the client within two minutes. - Router PIN: If an external registrar is available, you may enter in the Router's PIN to the registrar.
+- 1. Wi-Fi Protected Setup (WPS): Enabled or Disabled. - Personal Identification Number (PIN) Method: In this method, a wireless client wishing to access your network must supply a 4- or 8-digit PIN to the N1 Vision.
+After clicking "Enroll", you must start the WPS handshaking procedure from the client within two minutes. - 3.
+Router PIN: If an external registrar is available, you may enter in the N1 Vision's PIN to the registrar.
 Click "Generate New PIN" to change the PIN from the default value.
 Click "Restore Default PIN" to reset the PIN value. - 4.
 Push Button Configuration (PBC) Method: PBC is an alternate method to connect to a WPS network.
-Push the PBC button located on the back of the Router for three seconds, and then initiate the PBC on the client device.
-Alternatively, push the "Start PBC" soft button to start this process. - Manual Configuration Method: This section lists the default security settings to be set up if not using WPS.
+Push the "Start PBC" button and then initiate the PBC on the client device.
+Alternatively, push the "Start PBC" soft button to start this process. - 5.
+Manual Configuration Method: This section lists the default security settings if not using WPS.